Time-Varying Optimization of Networked Systems with Human Preferences: Performance Analysis

 \section{Performance Analysis}

 In this section, we investigate the convergence of the online algorithm presented in Section \ref{sec:distri_PD}.
 To this end, the following standard assumptions are presumed.

-\begin{assumption} The set $\calX^t$ is convex and compact for all $t$. \end{assumption} \begin{assumption} The functions $\bx \mapsto f(\bx)$ and $\bx \mapsto C^t(\bar{\bA}^t \bx + \bB^t \bw^t)$ are convex and continuously differentiable for all $\{x_m, x_{m,n} \in \calX_m^t\}$. \end{assumption} The previous assumptions imply that $f$ and $C^t$ are Lipschitz continuous, their gradients are bounded also by their Lipschitz constant, and they are uniformly bounded for all $\bx^t \in \calX^t$ and for all $t$.
+\begin{assumption} The set $\calX^t$ is convex and compact for all $t$. \end{assumption} \begin{assumption} The functions $\bx \mapsto f(\bx)$ and $\bx \mapsto C^t(\bar{\bA}^t \bx + \bB^t \bw^t)$ are convex and continuously differentiable for all $\{x_m, x_{m,n} \in \calX_m^t\}$. \end{assumption} The previous assumptions imply that $f$ and $C^t$ are Lipschitz continuous, their gradients are also bounded by their Lipschitz constant, and they are uniformly bounded for all $\bx^t \in \calX^t$ and for all $t$.
 Let $L$ be the Lipschitz constant of $f$.
-The next assumptions pertain to each user-system star network.
+The next assumption pertains to each user-system star network. \begin{assumption} Each system $m$ is connected with its users via a star network (induced by~\eqref{eq:P1_c2}).
+The largest singular value of the incidence matrix $\bD$ is $\Omega$. \end{assumption} Regarding Assumption~\ref{as:net}, each system-user network has a diameter $h_m \leq 2$.